Best State Fair Foods, Ranked

 21. Fried Cheese Curds

 You can find fried cheese curds at many state fairs — but they're most famous in Wisconsin, the state best known for its love of all things dairy.
-Crunchy on the outside and gooey on the inside, the Midwest delicacy is reminiscent of mozzarella sticks, and is made by deep-frying cheese-curd nuggets that have been dipped in batter.
+Crunchy on the outside and gooey on the inside, the Midwest delicacy is reminiscent of mozzarella sticks and is made by deep-frying cheese-curd nuggets dipped in batter.

 If you've never had a churro, what exactly have you been doing with your life?